lrusso96/steppen-wolf/README.md

 # Steppenwolf

-A solitary place for steppen wolves, interested in crypto: notes, random stuff, exercises and theoreticatl definitions collected as a set of Jekyll posts.
+A solitary place for steppen wolves, interested in crypto: notes, random stuff, exercises and theoretical definitions collected as a set of Jekyll posts.

 ## Dependencies